Asian Markets Retreat As US, China Prepare To Sign Trade Pact - UrduPoint

 - 'Constructive process' - "We should not expect further tariff relief until after the November presidential elections, suggesting that today's agreement is probably as good as it gets for 2020," said National Australia Bank's Tapas Strickland.

-But with few catalysts to drive buying on Wednesday, regional markets tracked a weak lead from Wall Street.
+With few other catalysts to drive buying on Wednesday, regional markets tracked a weak lead from Wall Street.

-Tokyo ended the morning down 0.5 percent, while Hong Kong slipped 0.6 percent and Shanghai shed 0.7 percent.
+Tokyo and Shanghai both ended down 0.5 percent, while Hong Kong was off 0.6 percent in the afternoon.

-Seoul dropped 0.4 percent, while there were also deep losses in Taipei and Manila, with Singapore flat, though Sydney, Wellington and Jakarta all enjoyed small gains.
+Seoul and Singapore each dropped 0.4 percent, while there were also deep losses in Mumbai, Taipei, Bangkok, Jakarta and Manila, though Sydney and Wellington rose.

 Still, with most negative headlines in the rear-view mirror, analysts were upbeat.